pnut2357/pnut2357.github.io/_pages/about.md

 **Machine Learning Engineer & AI Specialist** with **8+ years** of experience delivering production-grade ML systems.
 I specialize in **LLM fine-tuning**, **RAG architectures**, and **MLOps** at scale.

-Currently at **Walmart Global Tech**, I lead initiatives that have:
+Currently a **Research / Machine Learning Engineer at Meta**.
+Across my career, I've led initiatives that have:

 | Impact | Metric |
 |--------|--------|